-- 8. The Dean of Students or designee may suspend a student from the University for an interim period pending disciplinary or criminal proceedings, or medical evaluation.
-The interim suspension shall become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the University poses a substantial and immediate threat to himself or herself, or to others. - 9.
-A student suspended on an interim basis shall be given a prompt opportunity to appear personally before the Dean of Students or a designee in order to discuss the following issues only: - A. the reliability of the information concerning the student's conduct, including the matter of his or her identity; and - B. whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on University premises poses a substantial and immediate threat to himself or herself, or to others.
+The Dean of Students or designee may suspend a student from the University for an interim period pending conduct or criminal proceedings, or medical evaluation.
+The interim suspension shall become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the University poses a substantial and immediate threat to himself or herself, to others, or to University property.

+Astudent suspended on an interim basis shall be given a prompt opportunity to appear personally before the Dean of Students or a designee in order to discuss the following issues:

+- A. the reliability of the information concerning the student's conduct, including the matter of his or her identity; and - B. whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on University premises poses a substantial and immediate threat to himself or herself, or to others.